samtron1412/docs/software/vim.md

 - `<C-r>{register}`: using when paste a small text less than one line.
 If you want to paste a register containing multiple lines of text, you should switch to Normal mode and use one of the put commands.
 - Remap Caps Lock key to Escape or Ctrl key.

+### Do Back-of-the-Envelope Calculations in Place
+- Most of Vim's registers contain text either as a string of characters or as entire lines of text.
+The delete and yank commands allow us to set the contents of a register, while the put command allows us to get the contents of a register by inserting it into the document.
+- The expression register is different.
+It can evaluate a piece of Vim script code and return the result.
+Here, we can use it like a calculator.
+Passing it a simple arithmetic expression, such as `1+1`, gives a result of 2.
+We can use the return value from the expression register just as though it were a piece of text saved in a plain old register.
+- The expression register is addressed by the `=` symbol.
+From Insert mode we can access it by typing `<C-r>=`.
+This opens a prompt at the bottom of the screen where we can type the expression that we want to evaluate.
+When done, we hit `<CR>`, and Vim inserts the result at our current position in the document.

 # Tips and Tricks
 ## [Accessing the system clipboard](http://vim.wikia.com/wiki/Accessing_the_system_clipboard)